Flackogram/Data-science-on-Emissions/README.md

 3. **Data Visualization**: The processed data is presented in an accessible format, allowing users to explore emissions trends and patterns.

-## Contribution Guidelines
-Contributions to the Climate Trace project are encouraged.
-If you would like to contribute, please follow these steps:
-1. Fork the repository on GitHub.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with clear messages.
-4. Submit a pull request detailing your changes and the rationale behind them.

-## Future Plans
+## Plan
-- **Enhanced Data Features**: We plan to introduce more granular data features, allowing users to drill down into specific emission sources.
-- **Collaboration with Governments**: We aim to partner with governments to improve emissions reporting and accountability.
-- **Public Awareness Campaigns**: Initiatives to raise awareness about the importance of emissions tracking and climate action will be launched.
+- **Awareness: Initiatives to raise awareness about the importance of emissions tracking and it effects on the environments.

 ## Conclusion
-Climate Trace is committed to providing the most accurate emissions data available, fostering a community dedicated to combating climate change through informed decision-making and accountability.
+Climate Trace is  to provide the most accurate emissions data available, fostering a community dedicated to combating climate change through informed decision-making and accountability.